wyattscarpenter/guide-to-c/readme.txt

 #error allows you to trigger custom compiler errors in case your code detects something is wrong while in the preprocessing stage.

 #pragma: from the greek πρᾶγμᾰ (meaning "a thing done" or "a fact") #pragma allows you to specify various additional commands to the compiler that the creators of C didn't think of in time to make them real preprocessor commands.
 I have never used a single one of these in my code, but I have SEEN them used sometimes.
+For instance, #pragma once in a header file is like wrapping your header in the ifndef guard discussed earlier to include it only once.

 4.8.
 Input-Output (Standard IO)